 Aniridia

-Aniridia refers to partial or complete absence of iris tissue in the eye.
+Aniridia is the partial or complete absence of iris tissue in the eye.
 It is usually associated with poor vision due to fovea and optic nerve hypoplasia.
 Aniridia can be familial or sporadic.

 Astigmatism

-Astigmatism occurs when cornea is curved more in one direction than in the other.
+Astigmatism occurs when the cornea is curved more in one direction than in the other.
 The shape of the eye is more similar to a football than a rugby ball.
-The prevalence of astigmatism is highest in infancy and childhood.
-Rays focus at several points (in front and/or behind the retina).
-Near and distant vision is affected.

 Childhood Glaucoma